CSC207-UofT/course-project-tut5101-hospital/Phase2/DesignDocument.md

  7. Singleton Design pattern[x]:
     Singleton Design pattern is used to provide access to a single instance of `PatientManager` and `StaffManager` for the program.
 This way we can avoid more of the lengthy initialization of these two classes and makes it easier to manage the data in them.
+    The classes are called by calling a public static `getInstance()` method which calls a private constructor.
+This way we could make sure all calls to get a new object of the class refers to the same object in heap.
 ## Use of GitHub Features
    We have used the [Github project feature](https://github.com/CSC207-UofT/course-project-tut5101-hospital/projects/1) to track the works shared and we uses issues to highlight the features we want to work on.
-We also linked the issues to corresponding pull request where the feture is implemented.
-We havew set up a CodeQL workflow action to analysis our code.
+We also linked the issues to corresponding pull request where the feature is implemented.
+We have set up a CodeQL workflow action to analysis our code.
 We also created an empty wiki page on GitHub.
 ## Code Style and Documentation
 ## Testing
 ## Refactoring